scraly/kustomize-demo/README.md

             └── kustomization.yaml
 ```

+* In the root folder we have our main *kustomization.yaml* file  (which defined where are our bases resources)
-In base folder we define common resources.
+* In *base* folder we define common resources.
-In overlays folders we define environment specific patches.
-Into the environment folder we can have for example a yaml file called replica_count.yaml or cpu_count.yaml instead of generic name like deployment.yaml.
+* In overlays folders we define environment specific patches.
+Into the environment folder we can have, for example, a yaml file called replica_count.yaml or cpu_count.yaml instead of generic name like deployment.yaml.

 ## Deployment

+## Deploy on a specific environment

 Dry-run deployment in dev environment: